Baseng0815/Webpage/markdown/2022_japan_blog.md

 couple of days ago to download an ungodly amount of anime.
 Thirteen hours is not **that** terrible, but I guess having something to do is still nice.

-Aside from money and electronics, I also bought daily necessarities like new clothing, shampoo and toothpaste.
+Aside from money and electronics, I also bought daily necessities like new clothing, shampoo and toothpaste.
 A new suitcase was also necessary.
 The airline limits total weight to 23kg and inner dimensions to something like 158cm, so be careful to not exceed this limit.
 I'm planning to pack lightly